handy-common-utils/ls-having/README.md

 ### Flag file and root directory

-Flag file must be specified, otherwise `ls-having` would print out an error message and exit.
+Flag file or check file must be specified, otherwise `ls-having` would print out an error message and exit.

+One or several flag file globs can be specified.
+In such case check file and check file expression are optional.

+If a check file is specified, flag file can be omitted.
+In such case the check file is also used as the flag file.

 The root directory can be omitted from the command line arguments.
 In such case, current directory (`./`) would be used as the root directory.